Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 I believe that what makes Thai cuisine famous is the use of unique ingredients that, when combined, create wonderful diverse flavors.

-A lot of people have their own answers, but I personally believe that Pad Thai is the most popular Thai food.
+A lot of people have their own answers, but I personally believe that pad Thai is the most popular Thai food.
 I’ve been to many countries around the world, and this is a very common dish you’ll see.

 Pad Thai is a great Thai dish for beginners!

-It doesn’t have to be spicy, and has wonderful flavors of peanut and garlic.
+Ip doesn’t have to be spicy, and has wonderful flavors of peanut and garlic.
 Also, it’s made with tasty noodles, which a lot of people love.

 It’s an easy recipe to try!